TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 ---
 ## Introduction

-Last time Kubernetes Community Day took place in the Netherlands was [september 2019](/2019/09/16/kubernetes-community-day-amsterdam-2019/).
-Then the pandemic turned the world upside down and suddenly we find ourselves in february 2023 for the next event.
+The last time Kubernetes Community Day took place in the Netherlands was [September 2019](/2019/09/16/kubernetes-community-day-amsterdam-2019/).
+Then the pandemic turned the world upside down, and suddenly we find ourselves in February 2023 for the next event.

-In those three years the event became bigger, doubling in all aspects: The number of days (2), number of tracks (2) and audience now totalling 450 attendees.
-So either people fancy in-person events more than ever, or Kubernetes adoption simply continued to grow.
+In those three years, the event became bigger, doubling in all aspects: The number of days (2), number of tracks (2), and audience now totaling 450 attendees.
+So either people fancy in-person events more than ever, or Kubernetes adoption simply continued growing.

 Let's summarize some of the learnings and findings.